 Concentrations of credit risk with respect to accounts receivable are limited to certain customers to which we make substantial sales.
 Our customer base consists of a large number of geographically dispersed customers diversified across numerous industries.
 We believe that our accounts receivable credit risk exposure is limited.
-As of June 30, 2015, one customer had an accounts receivable balance of 10% or more of our accounts receivable.
-As of December 31, 2014, no customer had an accounts receivable balance of 10% or more of our accounts receivable.
-We believe that, at June 30, 2015, the concentration of credit risk related to accounts receivable was not significant.
+As of September 30, 2015 and December 31, 2014, no customer had an accounts receivable balance of 10% or more of our accounts receivable.
+We believe that, at September 30, 2015, the concentration of credit risk related to accounts receivable was insignificant.